 Laura Marling by Jenny Lloyd.

-Sunday at Wilderness Festival came somewhat early due to my ill informed decision to put up the tent in the family camping area, a major no no when you’ve been up late and the little buggers are raring to go at 7am.
+Sunday at Wilderness Festival came somewhat early due to my ill informed decision to put up the tent in the family camping area, health a major no no when you’ve been up late and the little buggers are raring to go at 7am.
 If only there had been a decent map, or someone to guide us towards the quiet area when we arrived (we did ask, and were told to camp wherever we fancied).

 Wilderness Festival 2011.
 All photography by Amelia Gregory.

 The next issue was locating something decent to eat for breakfast, which proved predictably difficult given the small number of food vendors on site.
 For a festival that boasted of its culinary stripes I found this aspect sadly lacking, and in many ways inexcusable.
 Wilderness must have known how many tickets were sold, and how many could be fed at the giant daily banquets (which sold out long before we had a chance to book).
 Why then were there not enough food stalls to feed everyone else?
 At all times there were huge queues, and if I’d had small children to feed I would have been frankly fuming.
 As it was we tried to grab our meals at downtimes when the queues were not so long.

 Then it was time to head straight back to The Idler Academy to take advantage of their eclectic daily line up.
 Brave Old World saw a conversation between Idler founder Tom Hodgkinson and his friend Matthew de Abaitua, who has just written a book about The Art of Camping.

 Particularly entertaining was their mutual disdain for Glamping, and their po-faced conclusion that they could earn more as purveyors of festival yurts than writers.